gbmhunter/blog/content/programming/microcontrollers/psoc/using-cplusplus-with-psoc-creator.md

 void __cxa_guard_abort (__guard *) {};
 ```

-Becuase it's only the linker that looks for these functions, you can normally get by with only providing the declarations and omitting the definitions, and they can be placed in any C file.
+Because it's only the linker that looks for these functions, you can normally get by with only providing the declarations and omitting the definitions, and they can be placed in any C file.
 Note that these functions only serve to stop the linker from complaining, and don't actually offer any thread-safe static support.
 This will have to be implemented yourself! (or only use an object from one thread).

 ## Being Careful About What C++ Library Features You Use